List of Jeeves characters: Watkyn Bassett

 Sir Watkyn Bassett, CBE, is a fictional character who appears in two Jeeves novels.
 He is the father of Madeline Bassett, and the uncle and guardian of Stephanie "Stiffy" Byng.
 He wears a pince-nez, and is described as a small man who makes up for his height by wearing clothes that are striking in appearance, including a prismatic checked suit in The Code of the Woosters.
 In Stiff Upper Lip, Jeeves, he wears a striking dressing-grown.
-As Bertie states regarding Bassett, "He was a small man...you got the impression, seeing him, that when they were making magistrates there wasn't enough material left over when they came to him...and for some reason not easy to explain it nearly always happens that the smaller the ex-magistrate, the louder the dressing-grown.
+As Bertie states regarding Bassett, "He was a small man ... you got the impression, seeing him, that when they were making magistrates there wasn't enough material left over when they came to him ... and for some reason not easy to explain it nearly always happens that the smaller the ex-magistrate, the louder the dressing-grown.
 His was a bright purple number with yellow frogs, and I am not deceiving my public when I say that it smote me like a blow, rendering me speechless."

 When he first meets Bertie Wooster, Sir Watkyn is the magistrate at Bosher Street Police Court.
 Shortly afterward, he inherits a great deal of money from a distant relative and retires to live in Totleigh Towers, where he is a Justice of the Peace.
+Stiffy complains that he "holds a sort of Star Chamber court in the library" when she causes trouble and fines her unfair amounts, which Bertie sympathises with.
 As a magistrate, Bassett fined Bertie £5 for stealing a policeman's helmet on Boat Race Night, and Bertie thinks that the fortune Sir Watkyn inherited actually derived from pocketing fines while a magistrate.
 Sir Watkyn is a noted collector of antique silver, and his collection rivals that of Bertie's uncle, Tom Travers.
 Each tries to obtain the silver cow-creamer in The Code of the Woosters.
 In that novel, it is mentioned that Sir Watkyn is engaged to a widow named Mrs. Wintergreen.
 She is the aunt of Sir Watkyn's friend, Roderick Spode, who is often at Totleigh Towers.
 However, she is not mentioned again.
 In Stiff Upper Lip, Jeeves, he obtains a black amber statuette.

-In the Jeeves and Wooster television series adapted from Wodehouse's stories, Sir Watkyn is Florence Craye's uncle, which was not the case in the original Jeeves canon.
+In the Jeeves and Wooster television series adapted from Wodehouse's stories, Sir Watkyn is Florence Craye's uncle, rather than Stiffy Byng's in the original Jeeves's canon.